-The solution?
-Our carefully collated collection of complimentary curatives, of course.
-These 10 free Windows apps will help turn your burgeoning beast into a towering powerhouse, enabling you to track frame rates, voice chat with ease, and stream like a seasoned pro.
+Our carefully collated collection of complimentary curatives should start you off on the right foot, just in time for PC Gaming Week 2020.
+These 10 essential free apps for your new gaming PC will help turn your burgeoning beast into a towering powerhouse, enabling you to track frame rates, voice chat with ease, and stream like a seasoned pro.

 Valve's essential PC gaming platform and marketplace